dessislavav/CocktailWizard/README.md

 ## Project Description
 ### Areas
 * **Public part** -  accessible without authentication
-* **Private part** available for registered users only
+* **Private part** - available for registered users only
-* **Administrative part** available for administrators only
+* **Administrative part** - available for administrators only

 #### Public Part
-* The public part consists of a home page displaying top-rated bars and cocktails in separate sections on the page as well as login page and register page.
+* The public part consists of a home page displaying top-rated bars and cocktails in separate sections on the page, as well as login page and register page.

 ![Alt text](https://github.com/radkostanev/CocktailWizard/blob/master/Images/HomeScreen_2.jpg)
 * Upon clicking a bar, the visitor can see details for the bar and the cocktails it offers